AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 FROM PUBLIC."SalesReport" AS RATIO
 )

---9) final table after data cleaning
+--9) final table after data cleaning--
---		filter out ProductSKU without 'GG' in the name convention --     	        to represent column ratio in %
+--filter out ProductSKU without 'GG' in the name convention-- -- to represent column ratio in %--
---		to change the order of the columns for better representation SELECT *
+--to change the order of the columns for better representation--

+SELECT *
 FROM CTE_RATIOPCT
 WHERE "productSKU" like 'GG%';

---Products table
+--Products table---
 SELECT *
 FROM PUBLIC."Products";

---1)check SKU column for unique values and not NUll values
+--1)check SKU column for unique values and not NUll values---

 SELECT "SKU",
 	COUNT("SKU") AS COUNT